Ztirom45/rust_shader_toy/README.md

 - this tool was written to run this [raymarching shader](https://www.shadertoy.com/view/tXSGzW) localy

 ## stack
-- this tool is based on berrilium (sdl bindings for rust) and ogl33
+- this tool is based on berrylium (sdl bindings for rust) and ogl33
-- make sure to install sdl and ogl on your system
+- make sure to install sdl2 and ogl on your system

 ## shader inputs
 ```glsl.fs